Longmoor Military Railway: In popular culture

-The railway was used as the location for a number of films, including The Lady Vanishes (1938), Bhowani Junction (1956), The Inn of the Sixth Happiness (1958), Runaway Railway (1965), The Great St Trinian's Train Robbery (1966), The Magnificent Two (1967) and Chitty Chitty Bang Bang (1968).
-It also appeared in Marty Feldman's comedy sketch "The loneliness of the long distance golfer"(1968).
+The railway was used as the location for a number of films, including The Lady Vanishes (1938), The Interrupted Journey (1949), Bhowani Junction (1956), The Inn of the Sixth Happiness (1958), Runaway Railway (1965), The Great St Trinian's Train Robbery (1966), The Magnificent Two (1967) and Chitty Chitty Bang Bang (1968).
+It also appeared in the Marty Feldman comedy sketch "The loneliness of the long distance golfer"(1968).

 In February 1956, the railway was used to stage a train derailment for the BBC programme Saturday Night Out, when ex-SR King Arthur class locomotive 30740 "Merlin" and three coaches were pushed down an incline onto a specially canted section of track.